Salient Object Detection: A Survey: Survey of the State of the Art

-In order to more effectively leverage the contextual cues, Wang~\etal~\cite{wang2011automatic} propose to integrate an auto-context classifier~\cite{TuB10Auto} into an iterative energy minimization framework to automatically segment the salient object.
+To leverage the contextual cues more effectively, Wang~\etal~\cite{wang2011automatic} propose to integrate an auto-context classifier~\cite{TuB10Auto} into an iterative energy minimization framework to automatically segment the salient object.
 The auto-context model is a multi-layer Boosting classifier on each pixel and its surroundings to predict if it is associated with the target concept.
 The subsequent layer is built on the classification of the previous layer.
-Hence through the layered learning process, the spatial context is automatically incorporated for more accurate segmentation of the salient object.
+Hence through the layered learning process, the spatial context is automatically utilized for more accurate segmentation of the salient object.

-\textbf{Aggregation and optimization models}.
-To leverage the output saliency maps of existing salient object detection algorithms, some models focus on aggregating them more effectively.
-Given $M$ saliency maps $\{S_i\}_{i=1}^M$ which may come from different salient object detection models or are computed on hierarchical segmentations of the input image, aggregation models try to integrate them to form a more accurate map to facilitate the detection of salient objects.
+\textbf{Supervised vs. unsupervised models}.
+The majority of the existing learning-based works on saliency detection focus on the supervised scenario, \ie~learning a salient object detector given a set of training samples with ground-truth annotations.
+The aim here is to separate the salient elements from the background elements.